 Federal financial aid could also be affected by a 529 plan balance.
 It is best to check with your tax accountant to verify how federal tax credits or federal aid could be affected by the 529 plan of your choice.

-DON’T be afraid to contribute to the 529 plan: You may contribute up to $14,000 ($28,000 for married couples filing jointly) to a 529 plan without having to pay gift taxes or filing a gift tax return.
+DON’T be afraid to contribute to the 529 plan: For 2017, you may contribute up to $14,000 ($28,000 for married couples filing jointly) to a 529 plan without having to pay gift taxes or filing a gift tax return.
 Also, an account owner may gift a lump sum amount of up to five years of the annual gift.
 This includes sums up to $70,000 ($140,000 for married couples filing jointly) per beneficiary.

 Another benefit to the 529 plan is that the beneficiaries can be changed at any time.
 For instance, if one of the beneficiaries does not use the entire amount, the excess can be shifted to another family member.
 Because of these options, 529 plans can be a great vehicle for estate planning, as many plans allow contributions in excess of $200,000.
 Another benefit is that the account can continue to remain under the owner’s control, but moved out of his/her estate.